raditpan/prodConfigChecker/README.md

 <a href='https://github.com/jpoles1/gopherbadger' target='_blank'>![gopherbadger-tag-do-not-edit](https://img.shields.io/badge/Go%20Coverage-63%25-brightgreen.svg?longCache=true&style=flat)</a>

 Command line tool for checking diff between prod and qa config, to help reduce human error when working with config files in multiple environments.
+It also generates HTML diff report to share with others for reviewing process.

 Config repo's folder structure that is supported:
 ```